-In accordance with federal and state laws, it is unlawful to manufacture, possess, use, sell or distribute alcohol, narcotics or other controlled substances on college property or at any college-sponsored activities and is subject to disciplinary action.
+In accordance with federal and state laws, it is unlawful to manufacture, possess, use, sell or distribute alcohol, narcotics or other controlled substances on college property or at any college-sponsored activities.
+Any of these actions are subject to disciplinary action.